Skip to content

 • Did the output meet a minimum quality bar?

-But they are not the same as runtime observability.
+Those are essential questions, but they’re not the same as runtime observability.

 When something unexpected happens, you need to know: